graphcore/examples/applications/popart/resnet/README.md

   source venv/bin/activate

-4) Install pytorch

-  This example uses pytorch to prepare and load the data.
-To install with pip execute:

-  pip install torch torchvision

-  Full instructions can be found at https://pytorch.org

-5) Install requirements
+4) Install requirements

   pip install -r requirements.txt

-  Note: You need torch version 1.1.0.
-The dataloader is not compatible with 1.0.0

-6) Run the training program.
+5) Run the training program.
 Use the `--data-dir` option to specify a path to the data.

     python resnet_main.py --data-dir=./ [--help]

-7) To run parallel data training on two IPUS

-    python resnet_main.py --data-dir=./ --num-ipus=2 --batch-size=8

 ### Extra information

 #### Options

 Use `--help` to show the available options.
+Here are a few common options:

+`--size` (string representation of integer) specifies the size of the Resnet model.
+Prefix with `x` to instead a ResNeXt model of that size, where one exists, e.g. `x50`.

 `--dataset` specifies which data set to use.
 Current options are `CIFAR-10` or `IMAGENET`.
 The default is `CIFAR-10`